jfinancial/cheatsheets/js_web/JS_Basics.md

 -  **Note:** ES6 modules may not have full support from all browsers versions.
 You must use a transpiler (e.g. Babel) to run your code on certain platforms.
 To use an import in the browser, we must use the script tag and set type to module and the src to the file.
 (If the browser does not support modules, there's a fallback option with the nomodule attribute.)
 Finally, be careful of **circular dependencies** which cause lots of errors in transpilation!

-###Transpilation with Babel
+### Transpilation with Babel

+- [Babel](https://en.wikipedia.org/wiki/Babel_(transcompiler)) is the most common transpiler for javascript and is mainly used to convert ECMAScript 2015+ (ES6+) code into a backwards compatible version of JavaScript that can be run by older JavaScript engines.
+Babel is a popular tool for using the newest features of the JavaScript programming language providing [polyfills](https://en.wikipedia.org/wiki/Polyfill_(programming)0) to provide support for features that are missing entirely from JavaScript environments.
-To install the Babel cuse the following: `npm install --save-dev babel-cli`
+- To install the Babel cuse the following:
+  - `npm install --save-dev babel-cli`

-After that, the `babel-cli` field will have been added to the devDependencies object in the `package.json` file (although this only installed base Babel with no plugins for transpiling):
+- After that, the `babel-cli` field will have been added to the `devDependencies` object in the `package.json` file (although this only installed base Babel with no plugins for transpiling):

 <pre>
     "devDependencies": {